Fender Starcaster: Reissues

-In September 2013 Fender reissued the Starcaster in continuation of its 2011 "Modern Player" series.
+In September of 2013, Fender reissued the Starcaster in continuation of its 2011 "Modern Player" series.
 The new version, offered in black, natural or aged cherryburst, closely resembles the original guitar but lacks some key features including the master volume control, string-through-body bridge, string tree for four strings, bullet truss rod adjuster and three-bolt neck attachment.
 Unlike the original from the 1970s, the new guitar features a tune-o-matic bridge with a stop tailpiece and bound f-holes.

-Fender has also released a bass version of the Starcaster, an instrument that was never released, although at least three prototypes were created in the mid 1970s.
-The name "Starcaster Bass" is purely speculative as the existing prototypes have only the name Fender on the headstock, a feature which the new version retains.
+Fender also released a bass version of the Starcaster, an instrument that was never released, although at least three prototypes were created in the mid 1970s.
+It was reissued in 2014 before being discontinued in 2016.

-Currently, Fender offers Classic Vibe, Affinity & Contemporary versions of the model under their Squier brand.
-Fender has also released a Tom DeLonge signature model in 2024 featuring a single Seymour Duncan humbucker.
+The name "Starcaster Bass" is purely speculative as the existing prototypes have only the name Fender on the headstock, a feature which the reissue version retained.

+In 2019, Starcasters under the Fender name were no longer produced and were instead rereleased under the Squier brand, with three different versions - the Classic Vibe, Affinity and Contemporary.
+The Classic Vibe retained the same features as the 2013 rerelease while the Affinity model featured standard PAF style humbuckers and a satin neck with no headstock paint.
+The Contemporary version lacked F-holes and featured active pickups, a matching headstock, and a satin neck.
+Later Contemporary models featured a carved neck heel and a roasted maple neck.

+Since 2024, the Affinity version was replaced by the Deluxe Affinity model while Contemporary Starcasters were discontinued outright.
+Deluxe Affinity Starcasters feature a CBS style headstock with either an entirely maple neck, or one with an Indian Laurel fretboard.

+Also in 2024, the Starcaster name would be released under the Fender brand once again with the release of the Tom DeLonge signature model.
+This version lacks a neck humbucker and has a sole bridge humbucker, a Seymour Duncan SH-5, which is connected to a single one volume control.